NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 Resources Panel
 -------------------
-This Panel provides access to the Feedback, Metadata, and History tabs.
+This Panel provides access to the Feedback, Attachments, and Log tabs.

 Feedback
 ~~~~~~~~~~~~~~~~~